-Wages, Compensation or Tips
+Wages, Compensation, or Tips

-Interest or Dividend Income
+Interest and Dividend Income

 Stocks and Other Securities

 Your investment broker will provide you with a statement.
 This statement should detail all stocks and securities that were sold or purchased in the year.
-This information is necessary for your expat tax preparation.
+This information is necessary for your expatriate tax preparation.
 Please ensure that the statement supplies the original “basis” of securities sold as well as the sale or purchase dates.
 This is required to accurately calculate the gain or loss on the sale of the securities.

 Real Estate Transactions

-Pensions, Annuities, Profit Sharing, IRA or Other Accounts
+Pensions, Annuities, Profit Sharing, IRA, or Other Accounts

 Social Security Benefits